raquelsilva/pytie/README.md

 **Documentation:**
-In the GitLab page you will find at the Wiki section the functions listed.
+In the GitHub page you will find at the Wiki section the functions listed.
 To access the notebook directly, please, follow the link below:

 [Wiki](https://github.com/raquelsilva/pytie/wiki)